-As we go deeper into the pre-pandemic era, it’s becoming increasingly clear that disruptions to supply chain operations are here to stay.
+As we go deeper into the post-pandemic era, it’s becoming increasingly clear that disruptions to supply chain operations are here to stay.
 Many factors, from geopolitical conflicts to inflationary pressures, are poised to impact the flow of goods and access to crucial global resources.

 In the face of a rapidly changing supply chain landscape, staying agile and flexible is more crucial than ever.
-Fortunately, companies can position themselves for long-term success amid international disruptions by outsourcing back office transport services.
+Fortunately, companies can position themselves for long-term success amid international disruptions by outsourcing back-office transport services.

 Are you interested to learn more?